United Reformed Church

 Examples of matters of national importance:

-• The death of Prince Phillip, the Duke of Edinburgh
+• The death of the Pope

 In such events: